 Make the Contacts

 With all of the material in place, you can build a promo package to send to local papers and radio stations that advertise local gigs.
-Include information about the wheres/whens of the show and ticket price, as well as information about the artists playing the show.
+Include information about the "where" and "when" of the show and ticket price, as well as information about the artists playing the show.

 Do the Legwork

-Granted, this isn't the most fun part of promotion but it can't be helped - head out to the gig venue and every place else in town that allows people to hang posters, and place yours front and center.
+Granted, this isn't the most fun part of the promotion but it can't be helped.
+Head out to the gig venue and every place else in town that allows people to hang posters, and place yours front and center.
 You can send posters in the mail and ask places to hang them for you, but don't count on it actually happening.
 If you want to be sure your gig is being promoted, then you need to go out and do the dirty work yourself.

 As the gig draws closer, keep the lines of communication with the press open.
 Send out a few emails to your mailing list reminding them of the show.
 Make some phone calls and see if you can get a local journalist interested in writing about the show or the bands.

 How often you should be doing these things depends on how long you have between the time you book the show and the big day.
-At the very least, make sure in advance that the show will be listed in all of the local gig guides and send out an email to your mailing list the day of the show reminding everyone what's happening.
+Make sure in advance that the show will be listed in all of the local gig guides and send out an email to your mailing list the day of the show reminding everyone what's happening.

 One great way to increase coverage of your show is to offer spots on the guest list to journalists.
 If you can convince them to run a preview or review of the show in exchange for a spot on the list, great, but even if you can't, go ahead and let 'em in.
 You'll be able to cash in on the goodwill you've created here in the future.
 If you want to increase your promoter cred and get other bands in your area to turn to you for future shows, extend a guest list spot to them as well, space permitting.